serverless/components/README.md

 SERVERLESS_STAGE=prod
 ```

-Lastly, you can specify a Stage upon deployment via a CLI flag, which overrides anything set in `serverless.yml` AND an Environment Variable, like this:
+And, you can specify a Stage upon deployment via a CLI flag, which overrides anything set in `serverless.yml` AND an Environment Variable, like this:

 ```bash
 $ serverless deploy --stage prod
 ```

 Again, the CLI flag overrides both a `stage` in `serverless.yml` and an Environment Variable.
 Whereas an Environment Variable can only override the `stage` in `serverless.yml`.

+Lastly, you can set stage-specific environment variables using separate `.env` files.
+Each file must be named in the following format: `.env.STAGE`.
+For example, if you run in the prod stage, the environment variables in `.env.prod` would be loaded, otherwise the default `.env` file (without stage extension) would be loaded.

+A practical usage of this is if you want to have a separate AWS account for each stage.
+In that case you would keep separate AWS credentials for each stage you are targeting.
+Then based on the stage you're deploying to, the correct credentials would be picked up.

 <br/>